Indoor Grilled Eggplant ala Teriyaki: A Flavorful Delight Cooked to Perfection

 How to make Eggplant ala Teriyaki using oven

-Eggplant perfection: glazed, grilled, and bursting with teriyaki goodness!
+Eggplant perfection: glazed, grilled, and bursting with Teriyaki goodness!

 I’m excited to share my simple method for making delicious eggplant teriyaki using the oven.
 As someone who loves Asian flavors but also enjoys easy weeknight meals, baked eggplant teriyaki has become a staple in my kitchen.